-Over the past 19 years, the RBC Office of the Ombudsman has used its expertise to help clients and RBC attempt to resolve their problems fairly, professionally, and efficiently.
-While I have only been entrusted with the stewardship of this office for 3 years, I have observed, time and time again, the critical importance of clear two-way communication and willingness to listen and learn.
-Therefore, I urge clients to take action and plan for a quality conversation when they have a complaint.
-And for both clients and RBC staff, I would say: listen to each other and find the common ground.
+Over the past 20 years, the RBC Office of the Ombudsman has used its expertise to help clients and RBC attempt to resolve their problems fairly, professionally, and efficiently.
+Clear two-way communication and willingness to listen and learn are critical components of successful dispute resolution and I urge clients to take action and plan for a quality conversation when they have a complaint.
+And for both clients and RBC staff, I encourage you to listen to each other and find common ground.
 Then work towards a solution.